-We’ve rounded up the latest and most inspiring landscaping ideas for front of house to help you personalize your front garden and make it a space to be proud of.
-After all, with a little thought it could provide a new favorite spot to catch the evening sun, catch up with neighbors or even sneak away to for a quiet cuppa and read.
-Sound good to you?
-Keep scrolling for lots of inspiration.
+We've rounded up the latest and most inspiring landscaping ideas for front of house to help you personalize your front garden and make it a space to be proud of.
+After all, with a little thought, it could provide a new favorite spot to catch the evening sun, catch up with neighbors, or even sneak away for a quiet cuppa.

 1. Soften a space with circles

 The best landscaping ideas for front of house will create a welcoming vibe, and a circular design is perfect for the job.
 Ideal for introducing movement and for softening a plot that's commonly square or rectangular in shape, it's a landscaping idea favored by many leading designers.

 In this elegant project, paving and planting are key.
 While the drive is clearly defined in smaller blocks, the secluded front garden features larger paving stones with a central, paved circle.

 Neatly-clipped box spheres and a curving low clipped hedge wrapping around one side highlight the theme, which is also echoed in a central parasol-shaped tree – try the wedding cake tree (Cornus controversa 'Variegata') for similar.

 2. Create a pretty seating space surrounded by planting